Buoyant Swiss blue-chips help Europe stocks extend rally

 By Blaise Robinson

-PARIS, June 10 (Reuters) - European stocks inched up on Tuesday, extending a three-week rally, led by gains in defensive Swiss blue-chips such as pharma group Novartis and food giant Nestle.
+PARIS, June 10 (Reuters) - European stocks inched up on Tuesday, extending a three-week rally, led by gains in defensive Swiss blue-chips such as pharma group Novartis, boosted by an upbeat broker note.

-The FTSEurofirst 300 index of top European shares ended 0.3 percent higher at 1,398.18 points, led by Novartis and Roche, both up 2 percent, as well as Nestle, up 0.9 percent, stocks seen as defensive due to the resilience of their results throughout economic cycles.

 “It’s a positive sign to see defensive sectors gaining traction.
 Not just cyclicals are in vogue.
 It confirms that the bull trend is healthy and should last for a while,” said Alexandre Tixier, analyst at TradingSat, in Paris.